 |Dr Peeter Muttik - Deputy Chairman.
 Peeter has been a member of ECFA Board since 2004 .
 He is also a long serving member of the Board of the Estonian Society of Sydney, Inc., Chairman of the Organising Committees for the 2005 and 2012 Eesti Paevad Australia-wide Estonian Festivals and is a past long-standing performing member of the Sydney Estonian Folk Dancing Group, 'Virmalised'.

-On a professional level he is currently Chief Engineer, Solutions Group, Alstom Grid Australia Limited.
-He is a member of the Institution Of Engineers Australia (CP Eng (NPER), Institute Of Electrical and Electronic Engineers, Chairman of Standards Association of Australia Committee EL34 (Power Quality) and Member CIGRE Australian Panels B4 (HVDC and SVC) and C4 (Interference).
+On a professional level he is currently Technical Director, Grid Solutions (GE Grid Australia Pty Limited).
+He is a member of the Institution Of Engineers Australia (CP Eng (PER), Institute Of Electrical and Electronic Engineers, Chairman of Standards Association of Australia Committee EL34 (Power Quality) and Member CIGRE Australian Panels B4 (HVDC and SVC) and C4 (Interference).

 Hillar was a member of the Australian volleyball team for several years which culminated in him representing Australia in the World Cup in Argentina in 1982.

 Having moved to Sydney in the early 1980s, Hillar then established his own construction business and has been involved in the building industry for over 30 years.
 Hillar is also a director of the Estonian House Co-Operative Society Limited.